alexiscaspell/build-your-own-radar/README.md

 $ docker run --rm -p 8080:8080 -v /path-to-your-token/token.json:/src/build-your-own-radar/token.json alexiscaspell/build-your-own-radar
 $ open http://localhost:8080
 ```
-You can check your setup by clicking on "Build my radar" and by loading the `csv` file on this location: http://localhost:8080/sheets/radar.csv

 ## Advanced option - Docker image served with nginx